MaterializeInc/materialize/doc/user/content/ingest-data/postgres/postgres-debezium.md

 ---
 title: "PostgreSQL CDC using Kafka and Debezium"
-description: "How to propagate Change Data Capture (CDC) data from a PostgreSQL database to Materialize"
+description: "How to propagate Change Data Capture (CDC) data from a PostgreSQL database to Materialize using Kafka and Debezium"
 aliases:
   - /connect-sources/cdc-postgres-kafka-debezium/
   - /ingest-data/cdc-postgres-kafka-debezium/